Case Details

 - Court: Court of Appeal of the Republic of Singapore

-- Decision Date: 2014-11-21
+- Decision Date: 21 November 2014

-- Coram: Sundaresh Menon CJ, Andrew Phang Boon Leong JA, Steven Chong J
+- Coram: Sundaresh Menon CJ; Andrew Phang Boon Leong JA; Steven Chong J

-- Plaintiff/Applicant: R1 International Pte Ltd
+- Plaintiff/Applicant (Appellant): R1 International Pte Ltd

-- Defendant/Respondent: Lonstroff AG
+- Defendant/Respondent (Respondent): Lonstroff AG

-- Area of Law: Contract — Contractual terms
+- Legal Area: Contract — Contractual terms

-- Judgment Length: 12 pages (6,526 words)
+- Judgment Length: 12 pages, 6,526 words

 Summary